 Source: Cristina Jiménez Ledesma at Flickr, some rights reserved

-In a busy urban community church, Reverend John Tahir, a parish minister, enjoys many moments helping and advising members of his congregation.
-One of his more meaningful responsibilities is counselling young couples, providing marriage education to them with the hopes of preparing them for this new chapter in their lives.
-The importance of this task is not lost on Tahir, as he knows far too well that significant issues such as money, boundaries, and lack of communication to name a few, can result in marital challenges.
+In a busy, urban community church, Reverend John Tahir, a parish minister, enjoys many moments helping and advising members of his congregation.
+One of his more meaningful responsibilities is counseling young couples, providing marriage education to them with the hopes of preparing them for a new chapter in their lives.
+The importance of this task is not lost on Tahir, as he knows far too well that issues such as money, boundaries, and lack of communication can result in marital challenges.
 The reality is that marriage can be a rather difficult journey.

 In an interview with the Trauma and Mental Health Report, Brian (name changed for anonymity) shares his experience of having bipolar disorder: